 Let’s take a look at the difference between the two products.

 40mm = 0.82 (10kg density)

 75mm = 1.53 (10kg density)

 100mm = 2.33 (10kg density)

 145mm = 3.37 (11.5kg density)

 135mm – 2.70 (10kg density)

 Notice how the top of the range isotherm products have a much higher r-value and density than the fabufill products.
 Most homeowners don’t not enquire about density and select a product based on price.
-This usually backfires on them and they realise this shortly after getting the product installed.
 Remember to also use an insulation specialist to install for you.

 It is difficult to put fabufill in the same class as isotherm because it has a much lower density.
 Therefore the price to get you roof insulated with Platinum Fiber should be much lower than isotherm.
 Read more on how a homeowner can think green with insulation.